Tour Professionals

 Take a trip back in time – The Heritage Village Museum includes the 1858 Breustedt-Dillen house (a registered national, state and city historic landmark), an early Texas farmhouse of fachwerk construction, which houses the Museum of Texas Handmade Furniture—a collection of over seventy pieces of Texas Biedermeier furniture (circa 1845 – 1880) including prominent local German cabinetmakers Jahn, Stauzenberger, Scholl and Tietze.
 An 1850’s limestone and log structure summer kitchen and smokehouse along with a barn structure housing a Cabinet Shop complete with a collection of antique furniture maker’s tools completes the setting.
 The 1847 Reininger log cabin next door, a two room dog-trot structure, is furnished to showcase the lives of the first settlers to arrive in New Braunfels from Germany.
 Other structures on the grounds are: Solms School, an early 1900’s Comal County rural schoolhouse, and the Specht farmhouse.

-Conservation Plaza includes the 1870 Church Hill School, the 1853 Baetge House, the 1849 Greune three cabin log house/barn, the 1865 J.L.
+Historic Old Town includes the 1870 Church Hill School, the 1853 Baetge House, the 1849 Greune three cabin log house/barn, the 1865 J.L.
 Forke Store, the 1845 Jahn House, and the 1955 Blank Haus and Seibold Haus as well many other historic structures.
 In town, the Lindheimer Home is one of the oldest structures in New Braunfels with tours available on request.

 Recharge and rest – When you’ve tired of time travel and need a recharge, try these historical places for food and rest!